RetoSchmucki/rbms/README.md

 ### Development

-Version v.1.1.0 is likely to perform better with species having sparse data, potentially resulting in more flight curves and indices being computed.
+Since version v.1.1.0, rbms is likely to perform better with species having sparse data, potentially resulting in more flight curves and indices being computed.
 This version implements a basic plot method for "pheno_curve", using the object produced by the `flight_curve()` function as an argument.

  ```R
  # usage or plot method